Making the Elite: Top Jobs, Disparities, and Solutions: Descriptive Facts

-Reassuringly, exit data show that nearly 99\% of job getters began in the same jobs they obtained through the placement process and did \emph{not} negotiate salaries or non-pecuniary amenities, even two months after graduation or several months after the conclusion of the placement process.
-Among non-job getters, almost all students indicated that they were still ``unemployed" two months after graduation, a catch-all category that may include self-employed students as well as those who are taking gap years.
+Reassuringly, exit data show that nearly 99\% of job getters began in the same jobs they obtained through the placement process and \emph{did not negotiate} salaries or non-pecuniary amenities, even two months after graduation or several months after the conclusion of the placement process.
+Among non-job getters, almost all students indicated that they were still ``unemployed" two months after graduation, a catch-all category that may include self-employed students or those taking gap years.

 \textbf{Selection and Implications for the Earnings Gap.} I now discuss differential selection by caste among those omitted from the earnings regressions.